Marianne Weber

-Marianne Weber (born Marianne Schnitger; 2 August 1870 – 12 March 1954) was a German sociologist, women's rights activist and the wife of Max Weber.
+Marianne Weber (born Marianne Schnitger; 2 August 1870 – 12 March 1954) was a German sociologist, women's rights activist, and the wife of Max Weber.

 Life

 Childhood, 1870–1893

-Marianne Schnitger was born on 2 August 1870 in Oerlinghausen to medical doctor Eduard Schnitger and his wife, Anna Weber, daughter of a prominent Oerlinghausen businessman Karl Weber.
-After the death of her mother in 1873, she moved to Lemgo and was raised for the next fourteen years by her grandmother and aunt.
-During this time, both her father and his two brothers went mad and were institutionalized.
-When Marianne turned 16, Karl Weber sent her off to fashionable finishing schools in Lemgo and Hanover, from which she graduated when she was 19.
-After the death of her grandmother in 1889, she lived several years with her mother's sister, Alwine, in Oerlinghausen.
+Marianne Schnitger was born August 2nd, 1870, in Oerlinghausen, Germany, to medical doctor, Eduard Schnitger, and his wife, Anna Weber.
+Her mother was the daughter of a prominent Oerlinghausen businessman, Karl Weber.

+Much of Marianne's childhood was characterized by poverty and hardship.
+After the death of her mother in 1873, she moved to Lemgo and was raised by her grandmother and aunt for the next fourteen years.
+During this time, both her father and his two brothers were institutionalized.

+Marianne received her primary education at home and through the local village school.
+When she turned 16, Karl Weber, her grandfather, sent her to finishing schools in Lemgo and Hanover, from which she graduated when she was 19.
+After the death of her grandmother in 1889, she began living with her mother's sister, Alwine, in Oerlinghausen.

-In 1891, Marianne began to spend time with the Charlottenburg Webers, Max Jr. and his mother, Helene, in particular.
-She became very close to Helene, who she would refer to as being "unaware of her own inner beauty".
-In 1893, she and Max Weber married in Oerlinghausen and moved into their own apartment in Berlin.
+In 1891, Marianne began spending time with the Charlottenburg Webers, Max Jr., and his mother, Helene.
+She became very close to Helene, who she would refer to as being "unaware of her own inner beauty."
+Helene opened up to Marianne about the domestic abuse she endured during her marriage, which later inspired many of Marianne's works.
+Her cousin, Max Weber, formally courted her, and in 1893, they got married in Oerlinghausen.
+After their marriage, they moved into an apartment in Berlin to pursue academic careers.

 Marriage, 1893–1920

-During the first few years of their marriage, Max taught in Berlin, then, in 1894, at the University of Heidelberg.
-During this time, Marianne pursued her own studies.
+In the first few years of their marriage, Max taught in Berlin, and then at the University of Heidelberg.
+Meanwhile, Marianne pursued her own studies.
 After moving to Freiburg in 1894, she studied with a leading neo-Kantian philosopher, Heinrich Rickert.

-She also began to engage herself in the women's movement after hearing prominent feminist speakers at a political congress in 1895.
-In 1896, in Heidelberg, she co-founded a society for the circulation of feminist thought.
-She also worked with Max to raise the level of women students attending the university.
+In 1895, she began engaging in the women's movement after hearing prominent feminist speakers at a political congress.
+In 1896, she co-founded a society for the circulation of feminist thought in Heidelberg.
+She worked with Max to raise the level of women students attending the university.

-In 1898, Max suffered a psychological collapse, possibly brought on after his father's death, which happened shortly after Max confronted him regarding abuse of Helene.
-Between 1898 and 1904, Max withdrew from public life, moving in and out of mental institutions, traveling compulsively and resigning from his prominent position at University of Heidelberg.
-During this time, their roles reversed somewhat; as Max worked toward recovery and rested at home, Marianne attended political meetings, sometimes until late at night, and published her first book in 1900: Fichtes Sozialismus und sein Verhältnis zur Marxschen Doktrin ("Fichte's Socialism and its Relation to Marxist Doctrine").
+In 1898, Max suffered a psychological collapse after his father's death, happening shortly after an argument in which he confronted him about his abuse of Helene.
+Between 1898 and 1904, Max withdrew from public life, moving in and out of mental institutions, traveling compulsively, and resigning from his prominent position at University of Heidelberg.
+While Max worked toward recovery, Marianne cared for him and attended political meetings on his behalf.
+She published her first book in 1900: Fichtes Sozialismus und sein Verhältnis zur Marxschen Doktrin ("Fichte's Socialism and its Relation to Marxist Doctrine").